Mewzael/mewzael.github.io/_posts/2024-12-02-Survival of the Fittest.md

 ## Connection
 ![Connection Section](/images/Survival%20of%20the%20Fittest%203.png)
-This section is the core information you need to solve the Challenge, alright everything has been wrote down, lets try to solve the challenge!
+This section is the core information you need to solve the Challenge, alright everything has been written down, lets try to solve the challenge!